 I cant see anything clearly after the operation.
 What should I do?

 Give your eyes sometime before it gets back to normal vision.
 Vision may be impaired for the first few days of cataract surgery.

 Posterior capsule opacification is one of the common sequlae of cataract surgery.
 It makes your vision blurry.
 It is often known as a secondary cataract, which depicts opacification of the bag in which the artificial lens was initially placed.
 This is easily treatable as an office procedure in a painless manner with the help of YAG lasers.

 Can an artificial lens become cloudy later?

 No. It doesnt happen.
-In rare cases, Posterior capsule opacification may develop, which is removed using a laser on an outpatient basis.
+However, overtime posterior capsule opacification may develop, which is removed using a laser on an outpatient basis.

 How long does it take to get back to work post-cataract surgery?

-Most patients can get back to work after three days.
-However, a weak-long rest is ideal.
+Most patients can get back to work However, overtime posterior However, a weak-long rest is ideal.
 You would need to maintain precautions like no splashing of water in your eyes for up to three weeks and keep putting medications as recommended by your surgeon for six weeks or more as required.